 Sakura, a beautiful traditional Japanese song, is famous all around the world.
-Here is this lovely song in an arrangement of free piano sheet music for beginners.
+Now with a late elementary piano version of this lovely song, as well as an easy arrangement for beginners.

 As a little girl, I loved the minor sound of this tune.
 I sang it to the words, "Cherry trees... cherry trees..." piano teacher Tabitha S. Kierszka of the Netherlands, who arranged this version, says, "Cherry blossoms -- kersenbloesem."